 groundwater pollution, that can be both hazardous (chemicals, fuels, fertilizers, manure, etc.) and non-hazardous, as a result of contact of the groundwater with the chemicals, products of on-site incineration, or as a result of land degradation and soil erosion.

+During preparation of preliminary design for the irrigation project and during preparation of site-specific ESMPs, an analysis of water uses needs to be performed and impacts of the project on downstream water uses elaborated to confirm that water abstraction for irrigation does not endanger these uses.
 The risk of water overuse will be managed by monitoring of the use of water in the system.
-Always provide an ecological flow.
+Ecological flow will be calculated and determined during the design phase of the irrigation project.
+Ecological flow has to be always maintained.
 In case of insufficient amount of water to secure the EF, stop the water abstraction.

 It is forbidden to store or dispose any types of waste in the vicinity of water courses.
 The waste management procedures will strictly follow the requirements of the Law on waste management FBiH and the applicable bylaws as well as WB Environmental, Health and Safety Guidelines (EHSG).
 Waste collection and disposal pathways and sites will be identified for all major waste types expected from maintenance activities.
 All waste will be collected and disposed properly by licensed collectors.